Key Human Capital

 Scott E. Yonker

-Firms whose human capital is concentrated in a few irreplaceable key employees lack diversification in their human capital, exposing them to key human capital risk.
-Using "key man life insurance" disclosures to measure this risk, we show that exposed firms are more risky.
-These firms are younger, smaller, growth firms with low asset tangibility and their key employees are four times more likely than CEOs to have Ph.D's.
-They have abnormally high volatility and following announcements of key employee departures, the most exposed firms lose 8% of their value.
-Firms with the greatest key human capital risk earn abnormal relative returns.
+Firms whose human capital is concentrated in a few irreplaceable employees lack diversification in their human capital stock, exposing them to key human capital risk.
+Using "key man life insurance" disclosures to measure this risk, we show that exposed firms are riskier.
+These younger, smaller, growth firms have abnormally high volatility and following announcement of key employee departures, the most exposed firms lose 8% of their value.
+Key employees tend to be highly educated.
+They are four times more likely to hold Ph.D.'s than top managers, and firms with key human capital are more innovative.

-Keywords: human capital, risk, key employees, life insurance, disclosure
+Keywords: human capital, risk, key employees, life insurance, innovation, disclosure